HenderOrlando/kleros.md/README.md

 The purpose of this repository is to serve as a living contribution and collaboration guide for all our projects.

-Everyone, not just Kleros employees, are welcome to participate in its writing and editing.
+Everyone, not just Kleros employees, is welcome to participate in its writing and editing.

 All of our projects' `CONTRIBUTING.md` files link to this page, but they can also specify their own project specific guidelines in that same file.

+This GitBook is maintained at [github.com/kleros/kleros.md](https://github.com/kleros/kleros.md) and hosted at [kleros.gitbooks.io/kleros-md](https://kleros.gitbooks.io/kleros-md/)!

 ---